-This initiative is an opportunity to discover and harness integral, on-reserve economic information typically available to only municipalities.
-Employment and Social Development Canada (ESDC) has selected 11 Indigenous Skills Employment and Training (ISET) program partners across the country (and 44 of their First Nations communities) including Anishinabek Employment and Training Services (AETS), to participate in the development and implementation of this Pilot Comprehensive Community Skills Inventory as well as Labor Market Study and are providing some of the funds necessary to start to implement it in communities.
+This initiative is an opportunity to discover and harness integral, on and off reserve economic information typically available to only municipalities.
+Employment and Social Development Canada (ESDC) has selected 11 Indigenous Skills Employment and Training (ISET) program partners across the country (and 44 of their First Nations communities) including Anishinabek Employment and Training Services (AETS), to participate in the development and implementation of this Pilot Comprehensive Community Skills Inventory as well as Labor Market Study.

-On-reserve Labor Market Information (LMI) is key to taking control of our program design, service delivery and decision-making in First Nations employment offices such as AETS.
-There is somewhat of a shortage of data pertaining to skills and training needs, employment experiences, and educational and skill profiles of Anishinabek citizens.
-AETS will be utilizing the funds allocated to this project, as well as the resources currently available to us, to fill the gap in information and technological infrastructure capabilities.
+Labor Market Information (LMI) is key to taking control of program design, service delivery and decision-making as it relates to education to training to employment strategies at AETS.
+There is somewhat of a shortage of data pertaining to skills and training needs, employment experiences, and educational and skill profiles of Anishinabek citizens who are 15 years of age or older.
+AETS will be utilizing the funds allocated to this project from the federal government as well as the resources currently available, to fill the gap in information and technological infrastructure capabilities.

 The key objective of the LMI Project is to improve labour market information by supporting First Nations communities in their labour market planning and service delivery.
 While AETS support First nations communities’ operations and service delivery, it has lacked the funding and infrastructure to implement a project to obtain an adequate level of labour market information.
-AETS will use the information collected in the next few years (by March 2021 and March 2022) to understand the needs of the communities and paint a picture of their economic states.
-While ensuring that all personal information remains secure and belongs to the First Nation.
+AETS completed 474 on-reserve surveys in 2019 and will use the information collected then and in the next few years for both on and off reserve (by March 2021, March 2022 and March 2023) to understand the needs of the communities and paint a picture of their economic states.
+AETS is targeting at least 2,000 on reserve and 3,000 off reserve completed surveys by March 2022 and beyond, which represents approximatly 66% of all First Nation Citizen who are 15 years of age or older.
+All this will be done while ensuring all personal information remains secure and belongs to the respective First Nation.

-AETS has obtained approval and input from First Nation leadership to ensure that AETS is capturing information relevant to the community and hiring on-reserve survey takers.
+AETS has obtained approval and input from First Nation leadership to ensure that AETS is capturing information relevant to the community and hiring Survey Interviewers (i.e.: Employment Advisors) for each of the nine AETS First Nations.
 AETS looks forward to each of its nine member community’s participation in the Labour Market Information Pilot Project, and for involvement to evolve the project in the way that best services the community.

 Surveyor Contact Information